Design and reflections on multi-tenancy in the Ameba Platform

 Exception handling

-In a traditional multi-tenant model, it is common for each tenant to have strict restrictions and limit access to only their own resources.
-However, in real-world operations, more complex requirements exist.
-For example, a team managing authentication services must deal with services with different security levels on a daily basis.
+In traditional multi-tenant models, it's common to impose strict restrictions on each tenant, limiting access to only their own resources.
+However, in actual operation, more complex requirements exist.
+For example, a team managing authentication services needs to deal with services with different security levels on a daily basis.

 The following communication restrictions have been set on the Ameba platform.

-- Protected services that expose specific endpoints can be demoted to non-protected services.
+• Protected services that expose specific endpoints will have the relevant parts demoted to non-protected services.

 Approach and details

-The specific implementation approach for the multi-tenant design was developed by focusing on four main areas:
+Our specific implementation approach for multi-tenant design focused on the following four key areas:

 Unification of authentication infrastructure

-- ArgoCD: Using OAuth2 and OIDC together on Github Teams
+• ArgoCD: Using OAuth2 and OIDC together with GitHub Teams

-Due to the limitations of our internal authentication infrastructure, integrating authentication was one of the most complex aspects of this project.
-While some things could have been centralized with OIDC, we had to adopt a variety of approaches due to the lack of OIDC functionality in our internal authentication infrastructure.
+Due to functional limitations of our internal authentication infrastructure, integrating authentication was one of the most complex aspects of this project.
+While some authentication methods could ideally be centralized using OIDC, the lack of OIDC functionality in our internal infrastructure necessitated the adoption of a variety of methods.

-In particular, in the case of ArgoCD, we were unable to directly integrate with the in-house authentication infrastructure due to security concerns regarding SAML for dex, so we integrated OIDC via GitHub Teams.
-Since GitHub Teams is already SAML-integrated, there is no need to inventory users.
+In the case of ArgoCD in particular, due to SAML security concerns regarding dex, we were unable to directly integrate with our internal authentication infrastructure, so we implemented OIDC integration via GitHub Teams.
+Since GitHub Teams already has SAML integration, a user inventory was not required.

-Please refer to our previous article regarding the issue of ArgoCD SAML integration.
+Please refer to previous articles for information regarding issues with ArgoCD SAML integration.

 ABAC: Role